Melanoma Checks Auckland

 I don’t need a referral from your GP but can send them a note if you wish to.
 For most patients I first check the moles that they are concerned about, either be it a new mole or a changing mole.
 This is followed by a full head to toe consultation of all the moles with the dermoscope.

-Only the moles of concern can be checked if you wish, but the cost remain the same.
-If you are insured with southern cross, I can claim for you.
-I am an affiliated provider for southern cross.
+Only the moles of concern can be checked if you wish.
+I am an affiliated provider for southern cross insured patients for skin cancer work.

 You can request a chaperone or bring in a support person.
 Your modesty is maintained all the time with appropriate covering.
 Skin of the breast, genitals or buttock areas are not routinely checked.
 You should alert me if there are any moles under these areas to be checked.